When I first started blogging, I had no idea if I would make money blogging or if I would stick with it!

-My twins are five years old now, and I’m doing this full-time!
+My twins are eight years old now, and I’m doing this full-time!

 If you want to quit your job for good, then I encourage you to start a blog.
 And if you already started a blog but haven’t done anything with it, then let me help you set up your blog so that it will become a success!